 - If the contractor pulls-in or the relay makes without blowing a fuse or tripping a circuit breaker, the motor is the problem.

 I would really only attempt this fault-finding exercise if you have some limited experience working on electronic circuitry and have a basic understanding of electrical switching gear.
 Such a test will merely allow you to determine if the fault is either the relay/contactor or the motor its self.

 Here's where things get tricky.
-Correctly evaluating a compressor to ascertain whether or not it is functioning properly or even at all, will require a set of manifold gauges and a multimeter.
+Correctly evaluating an air conditioner compressor to ascertain whether or not it is functioning properly or even at all, will require a set of HVAC manifold gauges and a multimeter.